 With its display of over 3,000 years of globally influenced art and architecture, it’s easy to see why Rome, Italy is one of the world’s favorite cities to visit.
 Fascinating ancient ruins like those at the Forum and the Colosseum offer a glimpse into the planet’s oldest civilizations.
 Breathtaking art and architecture displayed at the Vatican Museum, St. Peter’s Basilica, and the Sistine Chapel are just the beginning of a long list of the world’s greatest historical sites to explore.

 On the modern side, keep in mind that Rome is a foodie’s paradise and the Eternal City’s nightlife is an experience in itself.
 The Trastevere neighborhood with pubs and wine bars scattered along narrow, cobblestone streets is the best area for Rome’s nightlife.
 Drop by Macchésietivenutiafà, a dive bar with a name you’ll have a laugh trying to pronounce for one or two of their fabulous craft beers.
-Don’t overlook scouting out a good pizzeria, and maybe even sign up for an Italian cooking class.
+Don’t overlook scouting out a good pizzeria, and maybe even sign up for a cooking class and learning the ins and outs of Italian food.

 Ah, Barcelona.
 Spain’s cosmopolitan city with its amazing architecture, Mediterranean beaches, and lofty peaks of the Pyrenees Mountains are favorites among European travelers.
 Go ahead and book a tour of the Sagrada Família and other works dreamt up by Antoni Gaudí, then head out to experience Barcelona’s great outdoor life.
 You can get away from the crowds at Parc Del Laberint D’Horta and stroll the beautiful grounds surrounding a 14th-century house and a labyrinth and waterfall.
 The Bunker’s Del Carmen Lookout is another hidden gem to escape the crowds.
 Originally built as anti-aircraft fortifications back during the Spanish Civil War, the lookout offers you a 360-degree view of the city.